-In addition to coding instruction, tuition usually covers a variety of career preparation services that support students in things like preparing for a coding interview, building a professional web presence, and developing a programming portfolio.
+In addition to coding instruction, tuition usually covers a variety of career preparation services that support you in things like preparing for a coding interview, building a professional web presence, and developing a programming portfolio.

 Bootcamp Payment Options

-- Income Share Agreements
+Income Share Agreements

-- Students can look to private lenders, such as Skills Fund, that offer loans specifically for coding bootcamps.
+You can look to private lenders, such as Skills Fund, that offer loans specifically for coding bootcamps.

-- Scholarships may be available to bootcamp students.
+There are some scholarships available to bootcamp students.
 These awards pay all or a portion of bootcamp tuition.
 Scholarships may target certain groups of students, such as women, military veterans, and members of other underrepresented groups in the tech industry.

 Coding Bootcamp vs. Bachelor's in Computer Science Cost Comparison

 Individual bootcamps often report their graduation and employment rates on their websites.
-Additionally, if the bootcamp is a member of the Council on Integrity in Results Reporting, you can find standardized outcomes for its programs that have been independently audited and verified.
+If the bootcamp is a member of the Council on Integrity in Results Reporting, you can find standardized outcomes for its programs that have been independently audited and verified.

 While some employers still view college degree programs as providing more thorough career preparation than bootcamps, this idea appears to be changing.
-A 2017 survey found that 72% of employers think coding bootcamp graduates receive equal preparation as those with computer science degrees, with the same likelihood of succeeding on the job.
+A 2017 survey by Indeed found that 72% of employers think coding bootcamp graduates receive equal preparation as those with computer science degrees, with the same likelihood of succeeding on the job.

 Financial Perks of Coding Bootcamps

 Coding bootcamps may offer financial incentives to students that are not typically provided by a college degree program, such as money-back guarantees and the ability to start learning without making a down payment on tuition.
-Increasingly, bootcamps offer stipends or living assistance.
+Increasingly, bootcamps may also offer stipends or living assistance.